errbufferoverfl/garden.errbufferoverfl.me/content/notes/consensus-and-humming-in-the-ietf.md

 alias:
   - "Consensus and Humming in the IETF"
 created: 2023-06-20T18:37:06+10:00
-modified: 2023-06-20T19:42:45+10:00
+modified: 2023-06-20T21:26:54+10:00
 tags:
 - seedling
 - consensus building
 - humming
-- shut up about humming in the ietf bec
+- shut up about humming in the ietf Bec
 ---

-This post summarises [RFC 7282](https://datatracker.ietf.org/doc/html/rfc7282) and informational RFC (Request for Comment) published in 2014.
-This post is? will be? part of an ongoing collection on decision making and consensus building that aims to explore how groups make decisions and why.
+This post summarises the key points of [RFC 7282](https://datatracker.ietf.org/doc/html/rfc7282) an informational RFC (Request for Comment) published in 2014.
+This post is? will be? part of an ongoing collection on decision making and consensus building that looks to explore how groups make decisions and why.

 > We reject: kinds, presidents and voting.
 > We believe in: rough consensus and running code.